Azure/azure-sdk/docs/android/design.md

 {% include_relative approved_dependencies.md %}

-> TODO:
-> * How can we use a common approved dependencies list.
+> TODO: How can we use a common approved dependencies list.

+> TODO: We should also have a guideline around use of AndroidX libraries.
+Or if they're treated the same as other external dependencies we should add them to the approved dependencies list.

+{% include requirement/MUSTNOT id="android-dependencies-versions" %} specify or change dependency versions in your client library Gradle file.
+All dependency versioning must be centralized through the common parent `build.gradle` file.

 {% include requirement/MUSTNOT id="android-dependencies-snapshot" %} include dependencies on pre-released or beta versions of external libraries.
 All dependencies must be approved for general use.